teachjing/PSMenu/README.md

 Show-Menu -MenuItems $(Get-NetAdapter) -MenuItemFormatter { Param($M) $M.Name }
 ```

-You can also use custom (enriched options), for instance:
+You can also use custom options (enriched options).
+A more complicated example:

 ```powershell
 class MyMenuOption {